rosu-2805/server-sdk/README.md

 ## EasyMorph Server .NET SDK

-This library allows you to interact with EasyMorph Server from a .NET application.
+This library allows interacting with [EasyMorph Server](https://easymorph.com/server.html) from a .NET application.

-**EasyMorph Server** runs on schedule projects created using desktop editions of EasyMorph (including the **free edition**).
-Project schedule and parameters are set up via Task properties.
-Every Task belongs to a Space.
-The Server has at least one Space named `Default`.
+EasyMorph Server runs on schedule projects created using desktop editions of EasyMorph (including the free edition).
+Project schedule and parameters are set up via task properties.
+Every task belongs to a space.
+The Server has at least one space named `Default`.

 This document describes SDK which covers part of REST API v1 ( `http://[host:port]/api/v1/`).